What is Osgood-Schlatter disease?

 Osgood-Schlatter disease is caused by too much stress on the muscles and tendons that support the knee.
 Repeated stress can cause the patellar tendon to pull away from the shinbone.
 This can make your child's knee hurt and swell.
 This kind of stress is more likely to happen during a growth spurt, when your child's leg bones are getting longer.
 Certain activities can also cause this to happen, such as running or sports that involve jumping (like basketball) or quick direction change (like soccer or football).

-Osgood-Schlatter disease usually affects only one knee, but it can sometimes affect both knees.
+Osgood-Schlatter disease usually affects only one knee, but it can affect both knees.
+It may cause pain and tenderness in front of the knee or mild swelling or a bump below the kneecap at the top of the shin.
 The pain may come and go.
+It may get worse with activity.

 Your doctor will ask questions about your child's past health and do a physical exam to find out if your child's pain is caused by Osgood-Schlatter disease or some other problem, such as an injury.